aspotter99/dsc-mod-3-project-chi-sea-ds-051120/README.md

     - A record of your workflow should be stored in `notebooks/exploratory`.
 Don't be afraid to leave in error messages, so you know what didn't work!
 8. A user-focused `README.md` file that briefly covers your process, methodology and findings.
     - Someone with no context on your project should be able to use this document to understand the structure of your project, and adapt your code for their needs.
+    - Implied above is a schema which diagramming the route to important files.
 9. One final Jupyter Notebook file stored in `notebooks/report` that focuses on visualization and presentation
     - The very beginning of the notebook contains a description of the purpose of the notebook.
        - This is helpful for your future self and anyone of your colleagues that needs to view your notebook.
 Without this context, you’re implicitly asking your peers to invest a lot of energy to help solve your problem.
 Help them to jump into your project by providing them the purpose of this Jupyter Notebook.